 For more information contact email@example.com or the church office on 01920 487267

-Anyone in the vicinity of Christ Church on the third Wednesday of each month at about 2:15pm will see a steady stream of ladies walking towards the Church Centre.
+Anyone in the vicinity of Christ Church on the fourth Wednesday of each month at about 2:15pm will see a steady stream of ladies walking towards the Church Centre.
 They like to arrive early for the meeting which begins at 2:30pm.
 Some ladies will arrive by car as a few of us still drive and we bring with us people who can no longer walk very far.
 Other church members who are not Wednesday Welcome members also provide transport.

 The aim of this meeting is to encourage people to continue in the Christian faith.
 The ladies can look back on years of Sunday School and church attendance to the days when the clergy and perhaps Church Army sisters were the only people deemed qualified to speak about Christianity; when faith was something private between the believer and God.
 Recently some of these ladies have been telling their life stories.
 Some grew up in great poverty.
 Some have known much tragedy.
 Some have had, and still have, severe ill health.
 Two world wars have had an impact on their lives.
 Some have had a smooth journey through life.
 Most have been content to be wives and mothers and only a few have professional qualifications.

 But a casual visitor would never know there had been any suffering because these ladies do not grumble: they count their blessings.
 Problems are only discussed privately with sympathetic listeners.

 When we meet we share news and prayer requests.
 We sing hymns.
 Someone leads in prayer and there is a Bible reading and a Bible based talk.
 Quite often the speaker is a member of Christ Church.
 There has been long-term support for the Leprosy Mission and we make occasional gifts to individuals who work overseas.
 Knitted blankets and jumpers are sent to East Africa via “Containers of Hope”.